turingschool/front-end-curriculum/lessons/module-2/advanced-scope.md

 ##### Let and const are block scoped

-Variables declared with the keyword `let` or `const` are block scoped.
+Variables declared with the keyword `let` or `const` will be block scoped if declared within a block.
 This means that they are scoped to the block statement (if, for...) in which they are declared.

 ```js
 let message = 'You are doing great!';